johngouk/scienceoxford-project2025/README.md

 	Depending on your dev board,
 	*	The on-board LED should flash on and off at approximately 1Hz.

-	*	The LCD should show "Starting vn.m...", and then switch to showing the device's IP address on row0, and the temperature sensor(s) value(s) on row1, alternating with a display of the current heap space.
+	*	The LCD should show "Starting vn.m..."

+	*	switch to showing the device's IP address on row0, and on row1 the mode ("S" or "A") with the SSID and then Hostname for 5 seconds each

+	*	switch to the sensor(s) value(s) on row1, with each sensor name/value being shown for 1 second on rotation

 	**The board will not respond to commands etc. until you hit the red "Stop" button, at which point Thonny will perform a soft reset and you will regain control.**
 6. If you want to start the code running on board power-up, upload the `main_n.m.py` file onto the ESP, and rename it to `main.py`.
 It will then be executed on startup.
 If you want access to the board to modify its contents, use the red "Stop" button, and you should get command-line REPL access again.